emmaleitao/DalMarine-R/Lesson Outlines/Lesson1_RBasics.md

     > as.numeric(FALSE)
     [1] 0

 Tip: This relationship is something I use in my own data research.
 You can easily check the number of times something occurs in you dataset by asking “are any of my variables > 5” for instance.
 You can then sum that logical statement to get how many times that statement was satisfied.
-We will do an example of this later.
+We can do an example of this later.

     > as.character(4)
     [1] “4”